leellismith/Canine-Culture/README.md

 # Deployment

 ## Heroku Deployment
-[Heroku](https://dashboard.heroku.com/) was used for The MovieMeter project.
+[Heroku](https://dashboard.heroku.com/) was used for The Canine Culture project.
 Heroku is a cloud platform that allows developers to build, run, and operate applications entirely in the cloud.

 To deploy your own, follow these steps -